-- virtual pages, that form processes' virtual address space - 2 physical frames - Ithe page table maps pages of the resident set to frames when a page $p \notin$ resident set is accessed, VMM swap it in from disk.
+- virtual pages, that form processes' virtual address space - 2 physical frames - Ithe page table maps pages of the resident set to frames

+When a page $p \notin$ resident set is accessed, VMM swap it in from disk, swapping out a (likely) unneeded page.

-Virtual memory again (cont.)
+Virtual memory - redux (cont.)